 Conversations

 Food provides nourishment, supports social ritual, and expresses environment.
 A shared meal reveals tradition and offers opportunity for discourse.
-Breaking bread with fellow humans—a common fundamental act of required sustenance—helps barriers melt away, allowing deeper reflection and meaningful relations.
+Breaking bread with fellow humans—a common fundamental act of sustenance—helps barriers melt away, allowing deeper and meaningful relation.
 Personal electronic devices have modified our communal experiences by assimilating onto familiar surfaces.
-As a direct tap into the always-connected ever-evolving world, they help expand our knowledge and facilitate daily life, while simultaneously shifting our awareness and enjoyment via spontaneous pursuits of pic curation and story-telling to preserve memories and post to social media—inevitably, their universal form and function have become ubiquitous.
+As a direct tap into the always-connected world, they’re tools which expand our knowledge and facilitate daily life.
+Simultaneously, they shift our awareness into spontaneous pic curation and sharing stories on social media and for memory preservation.
+Inevitably, their universal form and function have become ubiquitous.

 Raised in a Greek household, my mother fervently emphasized family bonding during meals.
 Regardless of occasion, her homemade dishes and ritual dressing of classic dinner tables endearingly reflected dedication to sharing and togetherness.
 It was this invaluably precious foundation from which my culinary interests originated along with notions of hosting and paying homage to tradition.
 With this new facility we feel compelled to illuminate the world with perspectives and to mark experiences in place and time.
 Since that time, a new etiquette of exchange has emerged via smartphones, one of intermittent conversation comprising momentary disengagement into self-imposed bubbles of distraction.
 This modern paradigm has become customary and is particularly observed on time-honored surfaces where we traditionally break bread.